-The vast and complex Windows Virtual Desktop service is being improved every day.
+The vast and complex Azure Virtual Desktop service is being improved every day.
 While that’s welcome, sometimes the community steps in just that little bit faster with a great solution to a known problem.

-As Dean Cefola of Azure Academy lets us know is his latest video, Microsoft “MVP” Tom Hickling has written a bit of code which lets you set your own custom URL for Windows Virtual Desktop’s web browser client.
+As Dean Cefola of Azure Academy lets us know is his latest video, Microsoft “MVP” Tom Hickling has written a bit of code which lets you set your own custom URL for Azure Virtual Desktop’s web browser client.

 While you’ll need to have some basic coding knowledge to utilize this Azure Functions-based solution, it does the trick and is cheap, as 1,000,000 executions per month are included in a free grant (more details on Azure Functions’ resource consumption subscription plan here).